Has anyone done a comprehensive study on how your sense of humor changes after you’ve been in a relationship with someone for a really long time?

 You can also freeze half the dough and make two mini calzones that put personal pan pizzas to shame.

 See, it appears that you can, in fact, out-pizza the Hut.
 Burn!

 - 1 cup marinara sauce

-- Optional add-ins: pre-cooked meatballs, pepperoni, diced bell pepper, diced ham, broccoli, pineapple, olives—whatever toppings you’re typically into for pizza.
-You know what to dough—er, do!
+- Add-ins like pre-cooked meatballs, pepperoni, diced bell pepper, diced ham, broccoli, pineapple, olives—whatever toppings you typically want on your pizza

 - 6 tablespoons unsalted butter